OPRAH'S DEAD SON

 "No. I mean, I don't know.
 He or she, either one," Giselle says.
 "Whether it's a boy or a girl, he or she is going to have a real name.
 If she's a girl her name is going to be Susan or Samantha or Jessica or Jennifer.
 And if he's a boy his name is going to be George or Carl or Joe.
 Something plain.
 Something simple.
 Nothing fancy, nothing weird.
 Bill or John or Tom.
 So, like, don't go getting ideas."

-"I don't suppose you might consider the name Hieronymus?"
-Abraham's father twinkles his eyes at her.
+"How about Hieronymus?"
+Abraham's dad seems to be teasing her.
 "Only if he's a boy, of course," he adds quickly.

 "Nope," she says.